 Taipei City also has a strong cultural infrastructure.
 You can spend lots of money on a fancy evening out, but even people with tight budgets can enjoy frequent outings to a wide variety of exhibits, performances and other events.
 When I was a scholarship student, we had an extremely tight budget, but I never felt deprived in terms of entertainment.

 Q: Any negatives?
 What do you miss most about home?

-A: It’s a good thing that Taipei City’s public transportation is so good, because the street traffic is insane, especially during rush hour (evening rush hour starts at around 4.30pm and goes on for two hours).
-Like most of my friends, I get along fine without a scooter or car and I don’t miss having to dodge crazy drivers, but I can see how not having your own means of transportation can be annoying for some people, especially if you live or work further away from the centre of Taipei City.
+A: It's a good thing that Taipei City's public transportation is so good because the street traffic is insane, especially during rush hour (the evening rush hour starts at around 4.30pm and goes on for two hours).
+Like most of my friends, I get along fine without a scooter or car, and I don't miss having to dodge crazy drivers, but I can see how not having your own means of transportation can be annoying for some people, especially if you live or work further away from the centre of Taipei City.

 Taipei City is fairly international, but there are still relatively few expats here.
 If you aren't Asian, you will definitely hear remarks about your ethnicity.
 Most aren't meant to be disparaging, but they can be obnoxious or even hurtful to hear.
 I'm Taiwanese American, so I blend in physically, but I have gotten some comments about my American accent, some of which were unpleasant.
 Certain people assumed that my Chinese should be perfect just because I am of Chinese descent, even though I was born and raised in the US.